unicode-org/message-format-wg/exploration/function-composition-part-1.md

 includes deciding on whether any of them should be explicitly disallowed.

+Several of the following examples use the `:number` built-in function.
+However, the issues illustrated in the examples are general.
+Most of the issues identified with `:number` also apply to **any** function with multiple named options.

 _This document includes examples contributed by Markus Scherer and Elango Cheran_

 ### Composition